Tax on business operations

 Tax liabilities (related to Income Tax, VAT, etc.), applicable to a foreign business in Albania depends on the legal form of the PE in Albania, the main tax liabilities applicable in Albania are as follows:

-Corporate Income tax: The corporation tax (the tax on income) is at the rate of 15 %, and is applied to taxpayers with an annual turnover exceeding 8.000.000 ALL.
+Corporate Income tax: The corporation tax (the tax on income) is at the rate of 15 %, and is applied to taxpayers with an annual turnover exceeding 14,000,000 ALL (approx. EUR 114,000).
 This is applicable to the taxable profit of the subsidiary and of the branch of the foreign parent company (note that according to Albanian tax legislation the branch of a foreign company is considered as a taxpayer in Albania for the taxable profit of such branch).

 As an exception, there is no corporate tax (i.e. the tax is 0%) for a 10- year period for 4-star and 5-star accommodation facilities being granted with “special Status”, and that benefit such status until December 2024.
 The effects of the exemption shall begin at the commencement of the economic activity, but not later than 3 years after obtaining the special status, in accordance with the applicable law.

-Also for entities operating as software developers, the profit tax shall be reduced from 15% to 5%.
-The Council of Ministers will define the activities involved in software production/development and the procedures for the implementation of this provision.
+Also, for entities operating as software developers, profit tax is 5%.
+The Council of Ministers defines the activities involved in software production/development and the procedures for the implementation of this provision.

 VAT Regime: The new Law on VAT is aligned with the Directive of the European Parliament and Council 2006/112/CE dated 28 November2006 on the “Common system on the value added tax” and it aims to provide more clarity to the VAT regime in Albania.
 VAT applies to: